Reinforce Compliance and Risk Management

 Compliance Promotion System

-The JCU Group has a Compliance Committee (chaired by the chairman and CEO) under the Board of Directors where top management take their own initiative in driving compliance forward.
+The JCU Group has a Compliance Committee (chaired by the chairman and CEO) under the Board of Directors, where top management take their own initiative in driving compliance forward.

-The Compliance Committee is made up of internal directors and a number of Executive Officers.
+The Compliance Committee is made up of internal directors and a number of executive officers.
 A meeting of compliance management leaders appointed by individual departments is installed under this Committee.
 Compliance management leaders make every effort to gather information on legislative revisions and gain an understanding of issues through subcommittees and other organizations for each of the different areas of laws and regulations.
-The Compliance Management Leaders Meeting discusses the sharing of practical information within the company and matters that should be reported to the Committee, and the content of these discussions are promptly reported to the Committee.
+The Compliance Management Leaders Meeting discusses the sharing of practical information within the Company and matters that should be reported to the Committee, and the content of these discussions are promptly reported to the Committee.
 The Committee reviews the report from a management perspective, decides what actions to take as a company, and has the relevant departments execute on these decisions.

-Installed the Internal and External Reporting Desk
+Internal and External Reporting Desk

 For the purpose of detecting and correcting misconduct at an early stage, and to help strengthen our compliance, the JCU Group has a desk for internal and external reporting, and a system for properly acting on reports given by JCU Group executives and employees, as well as business partners, etc., on legal and regulatory violations committed by organizations or individuals.